 - Medicaid data sources

 - Learning collaboratives

 - State Health Policy

 Colby previously directed the Medicaid and CHIP Learning Collaboratives, which bring together state and federal officials to support the development of integrated and high-performing Medicaid and state marketplace systems that fulfill the requirements of the Affordable Care Act.
-She also supported California in developing public reports that present application, eligibility, and enrollment data for both Medi-Cal and Covered California.
-She has served as a task leader and researcher on evaluation studies for the Assistant Secretary for Planning and Evaluation, the California Health Care Foundation, and state and local governments, including evaluations of Express Lane Eligibility, the Healthy Indiana Plan, California’s Health-e-App Public Access System, Healthy San Francisco, and the alignment of Medicaid and Medicare enrollment for dual eligible beneficiaries in Arizona.
+She supported California in developing public reports that present application, eligibility, and enrollment data for both Medi-Cal and Covered California.
+She has served as a task leader and researcher on evaluation studies for the Assistant Secretary for Planning and Evaluation, the California Health Care Foundation, and state and local governments, including evaluations of Express Lane Eligibility, the Healthy Indiana Plan, California’s Health-e-App Public Access system, Healthy San Francisco, and the alignment of Medicaid and Medicare enrollment for dual-eligible beneficiaries in Arizona.

 Colby, who joined Mathematica in 2007, has published work in Health Services Research, the Maternal and Child Health Journal, Medical Care Research and Review, and the American Journal of Pharmacy Benefits.
 She holds an M.P.P. from Georgetown University.

 New Approaches for Medicaid: The 1115 Demonstration Evaluation

 Adapting a Model of Integrated and In-Home Care for Safety-Net Patients with Multiple Chronic Conditions

 This project is examining an innovative care delivery model built on a partnership between Landmark Health and the Inland Empire Health Plan to deliver coordinated services to eligible Medi-Cal managed care members with multiple medical and behavioral health needs.